myoperator/transport/oauth.md

 $oauth->withStatusCodes([400, 500], true); // Will retry on status code = 400, 401, 500
 ```

-The second param to `withStatusCodes` is to  decide wether or not you want to append your status code to
+The second param to `withStatusCodes` will decide wether or not you want to append your status code to
 the  default 401, or replace it entirely.